raspberrypi/documentation/hardware/raspberrypi/bootmodes/README.md

 ## Introduction

-The Raspberry Pi has a number of different stages of booting, this document is meant to help explain how the boot modes work, which ones are supported for Linux booting and how they work.
+The Raspberry Pi has a number of different stages of booting.
+This document is meant to help explain how the boot modes work, and which ones are supported for Linux booting.

 * [Bootflow](bootflow.md) Boot sequence description
 * [SD card](sdcard.md) SD card boot description